CausalT5k: Diagnosing Refusal and Failure Modes in Trustworthy Causal Reasoning Across Causal Rungs: Conclusion

 \section{Conclusion}

-We introduced \CTK, a diagnostic benchmark of over 5,000 validated cases for evaluating causal reasoning in LLMs.
-Grounded in Pearl's Ladder of Causation, \CTK provides three tiers of evaluation (Detection, Diagnosis, Imagination) with explicit trap taxonomies, pressure variants, and two-axis metrics that enable fine-grained failure analysis.
+We introduced \CTK, a diagnostic benchmark of 5,147 validated cases for evaluating causal reasoning in LLMs.
+Grounded in Pearl's Ladder of Causation, \CTK spans Detection, Diagnosis, and Imagination, pairing naturalistic scenarios with trap labels, pressure variants, Wise Refusal fields, and two-axis Utility/Safety metrics.
+Its purpose is scoped: not to crown a winning model, but to make causal failure \emph{observable}, consistently across model families, scales, and prompting conditions.